Session Host VM Names and how they are Generated

-Session host VM names are assigned in one of two ways.
+Session host VM names are assigned in one of the following ways.

-- Automatically generated by Nerdio Manager.
-When manually adding more than 1 host to a host pool, you provide a name prefix and the system will add "-xxxx" suffix with randomly generated alphanumeric characters:
+When manually adding more than one host to a host pool, you provide a name prefix and the system adds a "-xxxx" suffix with randomly generated alphanumeric characters.

-When Nerdio Manager creates a net new VM (i.e. one that never existed before) automatically (e.g. during creation of a host pool or increasing the host pool size to contain more VMs) it will append a randomly generated 4 character alphanumeric suffix to the host name.
+When Nerdio Manager creates a net new VM (that is, one that never existed before) automatically. for example, during creation of a host pool or increasing the host pool size to contain more VMs, it appends a randomly generated 4 character alphanumeric suffix to the host name.

-Once generated and assigned this suffix will never change.
+Once generated and assigned this suffix never changes.
 It is permanent.
-Even if the host is scaled in automatically by being deleted after business hours and then re-created the following morning, the name will stay the same.
+Even if the host is scaled in automatically by being deleted after business hours, and then re-created the following morning, the name stays the same.

 This is also true when session host VMs are re-imaged using the Resize/Re-image command.
-The VM name will be re-used.
+The VM name is re-used.

-The only way to "release" a VM name is by manually deleting it from the Nerdio Manager.
-This way, when a new VM gets created in the future it will have a net new name.
+The only way to "release" a VM name is by manually deleting it from Nerdio Manager.
+This way, when a new VM gets created in the future, it has a net new name.

-If you have an application that requires the list of machine names in advance, you should create the host pool with whatever number of VMs are needed and make a note of all of their names.
-These names will not change even if the hosts are deleted and re-created by the auto-scale engine.
+Tip: If you have an application that requires the list of machine names in advance, you should create the host pool with whatever number of VMs are needed and make a note of all of their names.
+These names do not change, even if the hosts are deleted and re-created by the auto-scale engine.

 Nerdio Manager allows you to view the previously used host names.